bopoda/shell_exec-with-timeout/README.md

 $a = 'df';
 ```
 It depends ONLY on the binary file itself.
 PHP itself will wait till the script entirely finished.
-You can read more about shell exec with timeout article in russian.
+You can read more about [shell exec with timeout in article](https://jeka.by/post/1113/PHP-shell_exec-with-timeout/)
+written in russian.